 This is one of the easiest fish dishes ever.
 The cod is literally roasted with just oil, salt and pepper, but it’s the small drizzle of lemon yogurt that gives it its personality.
 But the simplicity of this dish truly allows the flavor of the fish to shine on through, so get a piece of super fresh fish.
 You can use cod, halibut, or scrod, any white flaky fish.
 Actually, you could use any fish you wanted—perch, salmon, all that you’re doing is adding a bit of creamy citrus-ness to the situation.
 Gosh.
 It’s barely even a recipe.

-Roasted Cod with Lemon Yogurt Sauce: A truly simple fish recipe, but with nice personality thanks to a drizzle or dollop of lemon yogurt.Tweet This
+Roasted Cod with Lemon Yogurt Sauce: A truly simple fish recipe, but with nice personality thanks to a drizzle of lemon yogurt.Tweet This

 The yogurt sauce is basically made of two ingredients: Greek yogurt, and lemon.
 That’s it (okay, okay, salt and pepper).
 You will use both the zest and the juice of the lmon, which is the best way to get the most flavor out of a single piece of citrus fruit.

 You can be a little fancy in topping the fish with the sauce, with the help of a plastic baggie.
 No agility or technique involved here, just a squiggle over the fish.
 If you want to skip the yogurt in the baggie part, you can just top each filet with a spoonful of the lemony sauce.
 It will save a plastic bag, which is a good thing environmentally, but you won’t get that slightly sexy zigzag drizzle of sauce.

 Drizzling or dolloping a piece of simply roasted fish with a sauce is such an easy way to make dinner interesting.
 Try sesame drizzle, olive drizzle, green goddess sauce, chimichurri sauce, salsa verde—this is a smart use for leftover sauces of all stripes.